 Repairing Legacy Code - Automatically

 Many Projects already use automated regression testing.
-Unfortunately we cannot rely on this in situations that afford them most, for maintaining foreign (untested) legacy code.
+Unfortunately we cannot rely on this in situations that need them most, for maintaining foreign (untested) legacy code.
 Here I do not only wish for automated regression tests, I also wish for automated test generators.
 Why does such a tool not exist?

 However - test writing is a kind of simple stupid: